PURPOSE / SCOPE:

 - Receiving or responding to feedback inappropriately

-- Presenting an appearance that does not follow the ICOM Dress Code.
+- Presenting an appearance that does not follow the ICOM Dress Code (Student Catalog pg 152)

 - Untimely response to emails and/or form requests

-Moderate infraction-academic or professional misconduct that is moderate in nature, with overtly negative impact to others, or community; or is a minor infraction that is pervasive or repetitive in nature.
+Moderate infraction- academic or professional misconduct that is moderate in nature, with overtly negative impact to others, or the community; or is a minor infraction that is pervasive or repetitive in nature.
 Moderate infractions are generally intentional, but do not rise to criminality.
 Examples of moderate offenses include, but are not limited to, the following:

 - Pattern of using disrespectful communication